basehack/Unix-Securement-Script/README.md

 Currently works on:

-  CentOS, Debian and Ubuntu
+  CentOS, Gentoo, Debian and Ubuntu

  Support coming soon:

-  Arch, Gentoo and Crunchbang
+  Arch and Crunchbang

 --